By Rebekah Dyer

 It is important to remember pro-life individuals are not against women making choices.
 We are not against women’s health.
 We are simply against killing innocent human beings which is precisely what abortion is doing.

-If we took this article and inserted toddler wherever they are referring to the preborn, we would so clearly see how weak and ridiculous this kind of “argument” is.
+If we took this article and inserted "toddler" wherever they are referring to the preborn, we would see how the humanity of the preborn is ignored.
 The pro-choice person has assumed precisely what they need prove.
 They just assume the preborn child is not one of us.
 They assume preborn children are disposable and can be killed.
 That discussing their humanity is irrelevant.
 They are wrong.

 Whether or not abortion is right or wrong hinges on one question: “what is the preborn?”
 The author in this article refers to the preborn as “fertilized eggs” and fetuses with the attitude that these terms clearly show the preborn are just cells that should have no rights.
 First of all, a fertilized egg does not exist.
 It is a misnomer.
 When fertilization occurs, egg and sperm cease to exist and what comes into existence is a one-celled embryo (i.e., a zygote).

 Second, fetus is a Latin term meaning offspring.
 It is used to denote a certain level of development in a human’s life, like infant, toddler, adolescent, teenager, and adult refer to different stages of life.

 The pro-life position is inclusive to all human beings – no matter their size, level of development, race, color, sex, ethnic heritage, etc. Pro-lifers believe all human beings are valuable with a right to not be unjustly and violently killed.

 Time and again, pro-abortion advocates claim to be for women’s rights and claim to fight for the value of human beings while they explicitly demand that some women should have the right to kill other humans, some of which are fellow women.